The Orenda Program

 Weekly Maintenance Treatment

 To maintain optimal water quality, chemicals like SC-1000 and CV-600/700 enzymes need their residuals to be re-upped on a weekly basis.
 For busier commercial pools, enzymes will be consumed more rapidly, and we strongly suggest an automated feed pump.
 For light-use residential pools, CE-Clarifier has enough CV-600 enzymes in it to maintain the residual in most cases.
-Use your judgement based on bather load.
+Use your judgment based on bather load.
 SC-1000, however, is not based on bather load at all; tap water chemistry is what matters most.
-If the pool is on well water, or has high metal content (like iron), SC-1000 weekly maintenance is recommended.
-We also recommend SC-1000 for pools that struggle with carbonate scale, or have salt chlorine generator systems.
+If the pool is on well water or has high metal content (like iron), SC-1000 weekly maintenance is recommended.
+We also recommend SC-1000 for pools that struggle with carbonate scale or have salt chlorine generator systems.
 SC-1000 can help prevent scale in those systems.